 Sunbrella fabrics are not your outdoor fabrics of yesteryear.
-Remember those chaise lounges at the neighborhood pool that always were uncomfortable to sit on because of the plastic coating that would peel and crack from the sun, or those cushions that you bought from a local retailer that after a summer's use faded and fell apart?
+Remember those chaise lounges at the neighborhood pool were always uncomfortable to sit on because of the plastic coating that would peel and crack from the sun, or those cushions that you bought from a local retailer that, after a summer's use, faded and fell apart?
+Sunbrella fabrics are nothing like that!
 Sunbrella fabrics are not only functional and ideal for outdoors but they come in an assortment of gorgeous designer fabrics that allow an extension of your indoor design aesthetic to welcome the outdoors.

 This characteristic of acrylic fabrics is the key to locking in color, easy cleaning and long life.
 For this reason, acrylic fabric offers incredible resistance to stains, weather and wear in any application.
-Awning grade acrylic fabric carries a 10-year warranty against loss of color and strength.
-Furniture grade acrylic fabric carries a 5-year warranty against loss of color and strength.
+Awning grade acrylic fabric carries a ten-year warranty against loss of color and strength.
+Furniture grade acrylic fabric carries a five-year warranty against loss of color and strength.

 Sunbrella fabric is water repellent — not water proof.
 This means that during the finishing process, a water-repellent finish is applied to the fabric.
 Normal wear and usage will reduce the effectiveness of this finish, as will cleaning the fabric.
 We suggest that after Sunbrella fabrics are cleaned, and if they remain exposed to the elements constantly, that you re-treat your Sunbrella fabrics with a water-repellent treatment which can be purchased online or at local awning and marine shops.